CarDD: A New Dataset for Vision-based Car Damage Detection: Introduction

-\item Third, we conduct extensive exploratory experiments and carefully analyze the results, which offers valuable insights to the researchers.
+In summary, we make three major contributions in this paper: \begin{itemize} \item First, we release the largest dataset called CarDD, the first publicly available dataset for car damage detection and segmentation.
+CarDD contains high-quality images annotated with damage type, damage location, and damage magnitude, which is more practical than existing datasets.
+CarDD helps train and evaluate algorithms for car damage detection, offering new opportunities to advance the development of car damage assessment. \item Second, we conduct extensive exploratory experiments on object detection and instance segmentation tasks and carefully analyze the results, which offers valuable insights to the researchers.
 The unsatisfactory results of state-of-the-art (SOTA) methods on CarDD reveal the difficulty of the car damage assessment problem, proposing new challenges to the tasks of object detection and instance segmentation.
-In addition, We are the first to leverage SOD methods to deal with this task, and the experimental results reveal that SOD methods have potential to solve the car damage assessment especially on the irregular damage types.
-We hope CarDD can be beneficial to the vision-based car damage assessment and contribute to the computer vision community. \end{itemize}
+To address these challenges, we introduce an improved method called DCN+, which significantly boosts the detection and segmentation performance and outperforms all SOTA methods. \item Third, we are the first to leverage SOD methods to deal with this task, and the experimental results reveal that SOD methods have the potential to solve the car damage assessment, especially on the irregular damage types.
+We hope CarDD can benefit the vision-based car damage assessment and contribute to the computer vision community. \end{itemize}

-\section{Related work}
+\section{Related Work}

 Deep learning has immensely pushed forward studies involving the intact (undamaged) car, such as fine-grained vehicle recognition and retrieval \cite{fine-grained, vehicle-instance-retrieval}, vehicle type and component classification \cite{vehicle-type, taillight}, license plate recognition \cite{licence-plate-1, licence-plate-2}.
-However, the recognition and assessment of damaged car and component is a more complicated problem for the following two reasons: Firstly, the damaged car has a different appearance from the original one, which means the models trained on the dataset of undamaged vehicles are no longer effective.
-Secondly, damages are not normally defined ``objects''.
-For example, a crack on the car surface is a space describing ``there is nothing''.
-These differences bring new challenges to existing algorithms.
+However, the detection of damaged components is a more complicated problem for the following reasons.
+Firstly, the damaged car has a different appearance from the original one, which means the models trained on the dataset of undamaged vehicles are no longer effective.
+Secondly, damages are quite different from the daily seen objects, bringing new challenges to existing algorithms in the general object detection field.